 Try to empathize with the responder.
 Was there an issue with the timing of your announcement, or the way you delivered it?
 Look at the situation from his point of view, it might shed light on why he did not share your happiness.
-But know where to draw the line.
+At the same time, know where to draw the line.
 If he is responding passively or destructively for no good reason, disengage from the conversation.

 Finally, consider whether you may have misjudged or misunderstood someone's response.
 She might have been delighted to hear your news but, if she is not a naturally expressive person, her compliments or praise may have been given more subtly or quietly than you expected.

 Good news can deliver a double dose of positivity to your life.
-You get a boost from the initial happy event, and you can then multiply that by sharing your news about it with other people.
+You get a boost from the initial happy event, and you can then multiply it by sharing your news with other people.

 If someone shares their good news with you, respond appropriately.
 Be enthusiastic and engaged but, if you do have concerns or doubts, be tactful and constructive, rather than dismissive or negative.

 If you have some good news to share, go ahead – share it with the world!
 But prepare yourself for the fact that people will respond in various ways, not all of which will be positive.

 Think about how you deliver your news, and show empathy to help you gauge how people may react.
 If you do receive negative feedback, try to handle criticism with grace.
 If you have to give negative feedback, do so constructively.
 Our article, Giving Feedback, can help with this.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!